-The Investigative Committee, established on July 2, 2021 and chaired by an outside attorney, conducted a survey of all employees in Japan.
-The committee has used objective data and other information to verify the consistency of the responses it received, and it has conducted forensic investigations into Executive Officers and other relevant parties as well as carried out interviews and inquiries with relevant parties at the affected sites.

-As of the third report received today, the Investigative Committee had identified a total of 2,303 matters requiring investigation, of which it had completed its investigation into 1,933.
-The committee will continue to investigate the remaining matters.

-The findings in the third report issued today describe occurrences that have come to light since the second report was received and disclosed on December 23, 2021.
-Tables 1 and 2 provide overviews.
-Table 3 summarizes the company's latest responses to improper quality control practices covered in the second report.
+- The Investigative Committee, established on July 2, 2021 and chaired by an outside attorney, conducted a survey of all employees in Japan.
+The committee has used objective data and other information to verify the consistency of the responses it received, and it has conducted forensic investigations into Executive Officers and other relevant parties as well as carried out interviews and inquiries with relevant parties at the affected sites. - As of the third report received today, the Investigative Committee had identified a total of 2,303 matters requiring investigation, of which it had completed its investigation into 1,933.
+The committee will continue to investigate the remaining matters. - The findings in the third report issued today describe occurrences that have come to light since the second report was received and disclosed on December 23, 2021.
+(See pages 7-11 for a summary) - Pages 12-13 summarizes the company's latest responses to improper quality control practices covered in the second report.